Wuzzmi/swe1r-autosplitter-libresplit/README.md

 |**viewIGT =**| true | false |
 |**viewCurRaceIGT =**| true | etc... |

-**DISPLAYABLE STATS**
+### DISPLAYABLE STATS
 ___
 **IGT**
 ```lua
 viewIGT = true,
 ```
 **```viewIGT```** displays you true IGT (totaled in game race times).
-This is very usefull if you are using LRT or RTA as your timing method and also want to track IGT.
-It is identical to the IGT timing method.
+This is very useful if you are using LRT or RTA as your timing method and also want to track IGT.
+The time displayed is the same as the IGT timing method.
 ___
 **CURRENT RACE IGT**
 ```lua
 viewCurRaceIGT = false,
 ```
 **```viewCurRaceIGT```** displays the IGT of your current race only.
 This is identical to the ingame race timer.
-Not of much use, but it's here if you want it... maybe you want to see your previous race IGT in the menu before starting your next race?
+Not of much use, but it's here if you want it... maybe you want to see the most recent race IGT in the menu before starting your next race?
 ___
 **OVERHEAT COUNT**
 ```lua